svetzal/gatsby-test/content/blog/2007/2007-08-22-how-to-answer-whats-wrong-with-php.md

 ---
-title: "How to answer "What's wrong with PHP?""
+title: "How to answer 'What's wrong with PHP?'"
 date: "2007-08-22"
 ---